 Schedule Appointments Within Messages

 OTT messaging channels have been opening up to businesses for years.
 Now, many of them offer robust features that help your teams provide advanced service through messaging channels.
-Some, like Google’s Business Messages and Apple Business Chat, allow customers to schedule appointments directly through messages.
+Some, like Google’s Business Messages and Apple Messages for Business, allow customers to schedule appointments directly through messages.

 When you allow customers to message your business through these channels, your team can: